This website does not support Internet Explorer, your current browser.

 Overview of the Evidence

-- Relatively strong evidence on the association between several design factors and greater effectiveness of mediation in helping prevent mass atrocities.
+- Relatively strong evidence on the association between a number of factors and greater effectiveness of mediation in helping prevent mass atrocities or closely related outcomes.

 About Mediation